Nonfiction

 Although the word “dick” has long been associated with masculinity, slippery dicks, like most wrasses, are protogynous—a term borrowed from the Greek expression meaning female first.
 As protogynous sequential hermaphrodites, they start their lives as females, transitioning to males when nature demands.
 If I had held on to that slick dick, and it was the dominant male of their breeding lek above the sandy bottom, then the largest female would have, in about three weeks, transformed into the reigning stud.
 Protogyny describes the sexual orientation of many wrasses, parrotfish, groupers, porgies, angelfish, and swamp eels—all flourishing in Florida’s waters.

 Of all animals, fish are the most sexually adaptable, with over 500 species displaying some form of intersexuality.
-Perhaps the most famous trans fish is the clownfish, or anemone fish of the genus Amphiprion, with its apt suffix for going both ways.
+Perhaps the most famous trans fish is the clownfish, or anemone fish of the genus Amphiprion, with its apt prefix for going both ways.
 Clownfish are native to the tropical Indian and Pacific Oceans, Australia’s Great Barrier Reef, and, in the case of Nemo, Walt Disney Studios.
 While wrasses are protogynous, clownfish are protandrous, born with ambisexual gonads.
 Clowning around their protective anemone, the group will be dominated by a large female, a smaller male, and one or more youngsters with undeveloped gonads.
 These top fish pair up monogamously for life until one, let’s say, is eaten by a barracuda.
 If it’s the female who perishes, the male rapidly transitions to take her place—his testes shrivel, and the ovarian cells wake up.
 The next most promising young sprat will literally grow a pair, develop testicles, and court the new leading lady.

 In the popular 2003 Disney Pixar film Finding Nemo—which my kids loved—clownfish parents, Marlin and Coral, suffer such a barracuda attack, and Coral is devoured.
 Marlin stays single and struggles to raise his surviving son, Nemo.
 But according to Lucy Cooke in the BBC’s Wildlife Magazine, “A biologically accurate version would have seen Marlin the dad transition into a female and start having sex with his son Nemo, which might have made for a less popular family film.”